 Unfortunately, there were a number of wildfires that were raging in Southern Oregon when we were at Crater Lake and the smoke really obscured our view of the lake below from the rim.
 Luckily, we booked the volcano boat cruise which allowed us to get down to lake level and see quite a bit more.

 Be forewarned — the hike to and from these boats is not for the faint of heart.
 There are warnings everywhere about it being strenuous.
 Honestly, I didn’t fully believe them until I was huffing and puffing my way back up at the end of the day.
-Our 4.5 year old son hiked down just fine but was not able to do the return by himself.
+Our then 4.5 year old son hiked down just fine but was not able to do the return by himself.
 My husband got quite the extra workout carrying him on his shoulders.
 Luckily he had cooled down beforehand by being crazy enough to jump into the lake!

 Book early if you want to stay within the park, as there are only two hotels — Crater Lake Lodge and Mazama Village Cabins.
 We stayed at Mazama Village which was basic but well-located.
 We had a special dinner at the restaurant at Crater Lake Lodge to celebrate my husband’s 40th birthday which was well worth the splurge.